firefly-iii/docs/docs/docs/how-to/firefly-iii/finances/transactions.md

 * The accounts involved (from and to)
 * .. and some meta-information.

 In Firefly III, a transaction can be a withdrawal, a deposit or a transfer.
 Beyond the obvious, they are slightly different from one another.
+The [reference to all transaction types](../../../references/firefly-iii/transaction-types.md) explains more about them.

 ## Withdrawals

+Withdrawals are meant to record expenses.
+The source account of each withdrawal is an asset account, and the destination account is an expense account.

 To create a withdrawal select a source account first.
 This should be an [asset account](accounts.md) or a [liability](liabilities.md).
 Then select a destination account (an expense account) or free-type a new one.
-Withdrawals can also be assigned a [budget](organizing.md).
+Withdrawals can also be assigned a [budget](budgets.md).

 Although the form allows you to free-type a destination account as well, this may fail and the transaction can't be saved.

+If you want to store cash withdrawals, be sure to read [how to manage cash](cash.md).

 ## Deposits